-So, what exactly should you take on safari?
-The rule of thumb is to pack light, and to make use of the laundry facilities at your lodges and hotels.
+So, what to pack for your next safari?
+The rule of thumb is to pack light and to make use of the laundry facilities at your lodges and hotels.
 That said, there are some essentials that you should never be without.

 After many years of exploring every nook and cranny of Africa, our travel team has drilled down their list of essentials to the following:

 • Good quality sunglasses – preferably polarised

 • Light scarf – for hot and cold weather

 • Golf-shirts, T-shirts and long-sleeved cotton shirts – neutral colours such as brown, tan, khaki, green, etc.

 • More formal attire for your stay at prestigious city hotels or on one of the luxury trains